bblodfon/gitsbe-model-analysis/docs/cascade/fit-perf-ags/index.md

 # Intro {-}

 :::{.green-box}
-Main question: is there a correlation between models fitness to the steady state and their performance as measured by the MCC score?
+Main question: is there a correlation between models fitness to the steady state and their performance?
 :::

 All boolean model simulations were done using the `druglogics-synergy` Java module, version `1.2.0`: `git checkout v1.2.0`.

-This analysis was done after I concluded the ROC and PR analysis for the AGS paper I (see [here](https://bblodfon.github.io/ags-paper-1/index.html)).
-Since the results of this analysis are negative, I put them here as an investigation and a reference guide for future endeavors!

 # Input {-}